Lalola22/rnaseq_pipe/README.md

 * FastQC Reports for before and after read trimming
 * Trimmed `.fastq.gz` files for each pair of raw-reads.
     * Forward / reverse paired and forward / reverse unpaired
-* Salmon quantifications for each sample
+* kallisto quantifications with bootstrapping (n = 100) for each sample
 * DESeq2 outputs at gene and transcript level
     * a number of plots are generated as well as the results file in `.csv` format for further downstream visualisations